nystudio107/seomatic/DOCS.md

 * **SEO Title** - This should be between 10 and 70 characters (spaces included).
 Make sure your title tag is explicit and contains your most important keywords.
 Be sure that each page has a unique title tag.
 * **SEO Description** - This should be between 70 and 160 characters (spaces included).
 Meta descriptions allow you to influence how your web pages are described and displayed in search results.
 Ensure that all of your web pages have a unique meta description that is explicit and contains your most important keywords.
 * **SEO Keywords** - Google ignores this tag; though other search engines do look at it.
 Utilize it carefully, as improper or spammy use most likely will hurt you, or even have your site marked as spam.
 Avoid overstuffing the keywords and do not include keywords that are not related to the specific page you place them on.
-* **SEO Image** - This is the image that will be used for display as the webpage brand for this template, as well as on Twitter Cards and Facebook OpenGraph that link to this page.
+* **SEO Image** - This is the image that will be used for display as the webpage brand for this template, as well as on Twitter Cards and Facebook OpenGraph that link to this page, if they are not specified.
 The image must be in JPG, PNG, or GIF format.
 * **SEO Image Transform** - The image transform to apply to the Site SEO Image.
 * **Twitter Card Type** - With Twitter Cards, you can attach rich photos and information to Tweets that drive traffic to your website.
 Users who Tweet links to your content will have a “Card” added to the Tweet that’s visible to all of their followers.
+* **Twitter Card Image** - This is the image that will be used for Twitter Cards that link to this page.
+If no image is specified here, the Site SEO Image will be used for Twitter Cards instead.
+The image must be in JPG, PNG, or GIF format.
 * **Twitter Image Transform** - The image transform to apply to the Twitter SEO Image.
 Twitter recommends: 120 x 120 pixels minimum size, 1:1 aspect ratio, 1mb max size for Summary Card images, and 280x150 pixels minimum size, 1.86:1 aspect ratio, 1mb max size for Summary Card with Large Image images.
 * **Facebook Open Graph Type** - Adding Open Graph tags to your website influences the performance of your links on social media by allowing you to control what appears when a user posts a link to your content on Facebook.
+* **Facebook OpenGraph Image** - This is the image that will be used for Facebook posts that link to this page.
+If no image is specified here, the Site SEO Image will be used for Facebook posts instead.
+The image must be in JPG, PNG, or GIF format.
 * **Facebook Image Transform** - The image transform to apply to the Facebook SEO Image.
 Facebook recommends: 1200 x 630 pixels minimum size, 1.9:1 aspect ratio, 8mb max size.
 * **Robots** - The [robots meta tag](https://developers.google.com/webmasters/control-crawl-index/docs/robots_meta_tag?hl=en) lets you utilize a granular, page-specific approach to controlling how an individual page should be indexed and served to users in search results.
 Setting it to a blank value means 'no change'.